BIAPT/AEC-wPLI-comparison/milestones/4_HBM_submission_round_2/README.md

 ## Step 5: Visualize the features

 - Open the commons.py file and make sure that the parameter "best_model" is the model you have selected as your best performing model. (based on the previous step)

+- adapt and submit the job ` job_step_5_extract_weights.sl`

+  --> it will output you two .csv files  called "feature_weights" + stepsize

+- download these and run the figure generation on your own computer to monitor the process: follow the next steps to do so

+- copy the feature_weight csv into the step_5_generate_figures/plotting folder.

+- create an empty folder called "figures" (this is where all figures will be saved")

+- Open and adapt ` plot_brain_weights.m`

+  --> this will output many .fig files in the "figures" folder

+  (the parameter features corresponds to the feature which is selected when both graphs are inside the classifier)

+-